Skip to main content

 • clive_tx_id

-• your echezona_reference
+• your immutable reference (echezona_reference)

 • chosen statement_descriptor_suffix

-4) Confirm payment in frontend
+2) Confirm payment in frontend

 Use Stripe Payment Element and the client_secret.